pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 ## Presence unsubscribe

-Stop monitoring presence for specified channels.
+Stop monitoring the presence of channel(s); socket remains open if other subscriptions exist.

 ### Method(s)